On the nonexpansive operators based on arbitrary metric: A degenerate analysis: The associated fixed-point iterations

-The following results build the connection of the convergence properties with the cocoerciveness of an operator. \begin{proposition}[Convergence in terms of $\cQ$--based distance] Let $\bb^0\in \cH$, $\{\bb^k\}_{k \in \N}$ be a sequence generated by \eqref{banach}, with $\cT$ being $\cQ$--based $\beta$--cocoercive with $\beta \in [ 1, +\infty[$.
-Then, the following hold.
+.2cm The following results build the connection of the convergence properties with the cocoerciveness of $\cT$. \begin{proposition}[Convergence of \eqref{banach}] Let $\bb^0\in D$, $\{\bb^k\}_{k \in \N}$ be a sequence generated by \eqref{banach}, with $\cT$ being $\cQ$--based $\beta$--cocoercive with $\beta \in [ 1, +\infty[$.
+Under Assumptions \ref{assume_1} and \ref{assume_2}-(i-ii), the following hold.

 {\rm (i)} $\cT$ is $\cQ$--asymptotically regular.